"Hooray! The people whose names I know are saved!

 - Doctor Who:

 - The reboot series continually has the Doctor waver back and forth on whether or not genocide is bad, but it's always in regards to what he wants; sometimes he won't kill the invading aliens because he's worried about falling down some slippery slope, even though billions of innocents will die, while other times he's perfectly willing to wipe out a whole species to preserve the one he likes the best.
-In "The Parting of the Ways" he refuses to kill the Daleks because doing so would wipe out life on Earth (which the Daleks wipe out anyway, and would have killed many more if not for a Deus ex Machina), and in "Journey's End" he berates his clone for killing the Daleks (again) even though the latter rightly pointed out that leaving them alive would threaten the whole universe and were only narrowly stopped from destroying multiple universes.
-Meanwhile, the Doctor kills off species like the Pyroviles and the Saturnynians (but he feels bad about it, so it's okay) and gleefully organises the deaths of the Silence even though, by the Doctor's own admission, the Earth is technically theirs.
+In "The Parting of the Ways" he refuses to kill the Daleks because doing so would wipe out life on Earth (which the Daleks are wiping out anyway even as he thinks this, and would have killed many more if not for a Deus ex Machina), and in "Journey's End" he berates his clone for killing the Daleks (again) even though the latter rightly pointed out that leaving them alive would threaten the whole universe and were only narrowly stopped from destroying multiple universes, along with the fact only the Daleks were destroyed.
+Later just a few Daleks surviving enables them to rebuilt their race and cause more death and destruction throughout history.
+Meanwhile, the Doctor kills off species like the Pyroviles (along with 20,000 innocent people though this was a fixed point in time) and the Saturnynians (but he feels bad about it, so it's okay) and gleefully organises the deaths of the Silence even though, by the Doctor's own admission, the Earth is technically theirs.

 - Rose Tyler treats her boyfriend Mickey horribly, not showing much care for him when her disappearing for a year meant he got questioned by the Police and her mother thought he'd murdered her.
 She's horrible to any other woman who interacts with the Doctor, in "Parting of the Ways" even shooting dirty looks at Linda for acting perfectly nicely to the Doctor and going out of her way to be mean to Sarah Jane just for saying she used to travel with the Doctor.
 In "Doomsday" when she is trapped in a Parallel world and the Doctor says them meeting would destroy both worlds her reaction is "So?".
 In "Journey's End" she clearly says she was working on trying to get back to her world before the barriers collapsed, despite what the Doctor said.
 Yet the writers and the Doctor portray her as the perfect companion, and these points are never brought up.